 Hello.
 Thank you for taking the time to view my profile which I hope will give you some idea about who I am and how I work.
 I think the most important thing is that you and I relate well and can understand each other as clearly as possible, from the outset.

-I have been working as a person-centered therapist for fifteen years.
+I have been working as a person-centered therapist for nineteen years.
 This has both been in a college environment with students of all ages and with people of all ages and backgrounds in my private consulting rooms at home.
 I have also worked with people under the age of 16 years.
 I am a trained relationship counsellor and so I also work with couples.